Here's a breakdown of how to consider a career in product management versus software engineering

-As an engineer, you’re responsible for building and shipping software.
+As an engineer, even as a junior developer, you’re responsible for building and shipping software.
 This might be for a user facing product or back end infrastructure.
 You are accountable for the quality and rate at which you ship as well as the scalability, performance and reliability of your code.

 PMs are closer to business critical decisions and their work impacts many other people in an organization, so they’re likely to get more responsibility early in their career.
 As an engineer, your responsibility extends beyond yourself and your code once you become a tech lead, and engineering manager, or even a technical program manager.

 You focus on gaining skills and becoming a good engineer first whereas PM-ing is more of a trial by fire.

 The day-to-day for a PM and engineer are drastically different.
 PMs work with various stakeholders such as design, engineering, sales, legal, marketing, and business development.
 Your job has two parts.
 The first is the strategy component.
 This involves identifying opportunities, prioritizing them, selling a vision and getting buy-in from relevant stakeholders.
 The second is execution, which involves writing product specifications, working with engineering and design to actually build the feature while navigating trade-offs along the way.
 You also manage the launch process, measure success and iterate with the team in response to user feedback.

 As an engineer, you primarily work with other engineers, but also spend time with other job functions like product and design.
 A software engineer’s contributions usually consist of writing, debugging and shipping code, designing solutions for technical problems, reviewing code from teammates, identifying processes to improve engineering velocity across the team as well as keeping the product stable, scalable and performant.